seyfullah/raccoon_dataset/README.md

-# Raccoon Detector Dataset
+# Airplane Detector Dataset

-This is a dataset that I collected to train my own Raccoon detector with [TensorFlow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+This is a dataset that I collected to train my own Airplane detector with [TensorFlow's Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
 Images are from Google and Pixabay.
 In total, there are 200 images (160 are used for training and 40 for validation).

 ## Getting Started